 The original life of the now iconic Hotel Grafton was to serve business travelers as well as tourists – back when people traveled by horse, carriage and stagecoach.
 In the day, many Wisconsin cities featured a downtown hotel, often beautifully designed and built – some very lavish – and always with a restaurant.
 Today the corridors of the Hotel Grafton Apartments are lined with photographs of many of those historic Wisconsin tourist hotels from across the state.
 The images serve as a reminder of the era of the downtown hotel, offering an interesting glimpse into a recent time when people stayed in a hotel located somewhere in the center of town when they traveled for business or pleasure.

 Have stories of this building’s history?

 Certainly the Hotel Grafton has a very rich history, only a part of which has been recorded.
 We would like to hear additional stories about the Hotel Grafton and record them on this website and in a future picture/story book.
 We’re grateful to members of the Grafton Historical Society, including Alan Buchholtz, Debbie Krueger, Nick Schanen, and Jay Van Langen, who very generously shared historic images from their collections, including the ones shown on the website.

-If you’d like to know more about Grafton’s history, check out Grafton Wisconsin: A History of the Place and the People by Donald S. Henny and Ralph L. Zaun.
+If you’d like to know more about Grafton’s history, check out Grafton Wisconsin: A History of the Place and the People written by Donald S. Henny and Ralph L. Zaun.

 Saving a grand old building…

-In 2008, the Village of Grafton purchased the Hotel Grafton after the once celebrated building had fallen into a heart-breaking state of disrepair.
+In 2008, the Village of Grafton purchased the Grafton Hotel after the once celebrated building had fallen into a heart-breaking state of disrepair.
 There was talk of demolition.
-Could the old building ever be useful again?
+Could this old building ever be useful again?
 The building’s most recent restaurant, Ferrante’s, had closed.
-The quintessential cream city brick was covered with paint, the parapet had lost its iconic ‘witch’s hat’ and flagpole on the corner cupola, and the interior of the entire building was deteriorating by the day.
+The quintessential cream city brick was covered with paint, the parapet had lost its iconic “witch’s hat” and flagpole on the corner cupola, and the interior of the entire building was deteriorating by the day.
 Like other once useful buildings, this one’s demise happened gradually, through the ravages of time, weather, and demolition by neglect.